sveltia/sveltia-cms/README.md

   - Entry slug template tags support [filter transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
   - Single quotes in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
   - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option[^25].
-- User interface
+- Entry listing
+  - A folder collection filter with a boolean value works as expected[^93].
+  - Sorting entries by a DateTime field works as expected[^110].
   - Assets stored in a [per-collection media folder](#using-a-custom-media-folder-for-a-collection) can be displayed next to the entries.
   - The New Entry button won’t appear when a developer accidentally sets the `create: true` option on a file collection because it’s useless[^89].
   - The Delete Entry button won’t appear when a developer accidentally sets the `delete: true` option on a file collection because the preconfigured files should not be deleted.
-- Entry listing
-  - A folder collection filter with a boolean value works as expected[^93].
-  - Sorting entries by a DateTime field works as expected[^110].

 ### Better content editing